Specializations

 Disease Prevention and Control will provide in depth training on the epidemiology, impact and control of infectious, as well as non-communicable and chronic diseases.
 Students who choose this area will develop competency on topics as diverse as global emerging and re-emerging diseases, the threat of bioterrorism, large-scale international disease control partnerships, global environmental health issues, and the growing double burden of infectious and non-communicable diseases in low- to middle-income countries.

-Health Financing will prepare graduates for quantitative financial and policy work in support of governments in low- and middle-income countries.
+Health Economics and Outcomes Research will prepare graduates for quantitative financial and policy work in support of governments in low- and middle-income countries.
 Students will learn to analyze and assess health insurance and other risk-pooling systems.
 They will master the techniques of health economics and acquire a framework for analyzing health care systems and designing strategies for system reform.

 Health and Development